mahiki/PrefectInterfaces.jl/julia-demo/Julia-demo.md

 PrefectAPI("http://127.0.0.1:4444/api").url
     # "http://127.0.0.1:4444/api"

-# Construct and example, normally this is pulled from DB with PrefectBlock("aws-credentials/subdivisions")
+# Construct an example, normally this is pulled from DB if such a block
+#   exists with PrefectBlock("aws-credentials/subdivisions")
 creds = AWSCredentialsBlock(
     "aws-credentials/subdivisions"
     , "aws-credentials"